vinnymac/vinnymac.github.io/content/posts/2020-12-19---Hardware-Transcoding.md

 ### Installation

 Installing the GeForce GTX 1660 inside of my server was easy.
 I shut down the computer safely, and unplugged all of my peripheral devices.
-Removed the metallic door on the server, and took a peak inside.
+Removed the metallic door on the server, and took a peek inside.
 Despite the machines age, it is in pretty good condition, at least when ignoring the hideous cable management.

 [![Ugly Photo of the inside of the Server](/plex/ugly_server_internals.jpg)](/plex/ugly_server_internals.jpg)